 MVs play a pivotal role in important biological processes such as membrane traffic and horizontal transfer of proteins and nucleic acids among neighboring cells [19].
 With regard to the erythroid compartment, it is well known that mature red blood cells shed EVs during eryptosis (a form of erythroid cellular stress) and that reticulocytes eliminate the nucleus and other cellular compartments through vesiculation [20].
 No data are available on EV production from erythroid progenitors or early precursors.
-Interestengly, the role of EVs derived from plasma has been developed as biomarkers for diagnostic or prognostic applications.
+Interestingly, EVs derived from plasma have been used as biomarkers for diagnostic or prognostic applications.